brev-dev/micropython_bme280_i2c/README.md

 # Introduction
 This Micropython module enables both I2C and SPI communication with a Bosch BME280 temperature, humidity, and pressure sensor.

-It's all the work of [triplepoint](https://github.com/triplepoint/micropython_bme280_i2c).
-I've simply added the SPI interface.
-An example of SPI usage is included below.

 # Usage
 This module pretty closely follows the Bosch reference library's behavior (see the references below).